Homqyy/certm/README.md

 - `-e/--end`: Certificate expiration date, default is 1095 days later
 - `-g/--gm`: Whether it is a GM certificate (SM2 certificate), this option is deprecated, use `-t/--type sm2` instead
 - `-h/--help`: Show help information
+- `-k/--key <PRIVATE_KEY_FILE>`：Private key file; if you use CSR file to generate a certificate, you need to specify the private key file, otherwise the private key file will be generated automatically:
+    - The private key file here is in PEM format
+    - Should be consistent with the certificate type specified by `-t/--type`
+    - Should be consistent with the private key in the CSR file specified by `-r/--request
+- `-r/--request <CSR_FILE>`: CSR file.
+If specified, the certificate will be generated from the CSR file
 - `-s/--server`: Generate server certificate, default is client
 - `-t/--type`: Certificate type, supports RSA, ECDSA, and SM2, default is RSA